laddu1986/mocha_JS_Yarn_-Selenium/README.md

 Locally we use dotenv for define our environment variables.
 Create a `.env` file in the root of this repo and add the values for the keys mentioned in `.env-sample`

-Orca, web and api test all use these env files.
-We can easily manage these together through symlinks.
-Then create a symlink to `.env` in each `/test/orca`, `/test/web` and `/test/api` by changing directories to each and the linking with the following

-`ln-s ../../.env .env`

 ##### Run Front End Tests

 `yarn run web-local`